Until further notice, visiting is only permitted in the following exceptional circumstances:

 - ‘Little love notes’, relaying messages to and from patients

 Family and friends will need to contact wards directly to arrange to drop patient property off at reception, so that ward staff can collect the items.

-For infection control purposes, during the COVID-19 escalation period, the only personal property that will be received in to the organisation are:
+For infection control purposes, the only personal property that can be received into the organisation are:

 - Tablet devices

-Other items such as clothing, food and toiletries must not be brought in for patients.
+Other items such as food and toiletries must not be brought in for patients.